michaelplazek/on-track/README.md

 ## Includes modules
 ### Central Traffic Controller
-The main controller center of the platform.
+The main command center of the platform.
 Responsible for creating, dispatching, scheduling, and routing trains.
 ### Track Controller
 The wayside modules to be installed on the track itself.
 Controlled by PLC logic.
 ### Train Controller
-The controller onboard the physical train.
+The controller aboard the physical train.
 Controls the power and engine.
 ### Track Model
 The representation of the track circuit itself.
 The format is a .csv file that is loaded upon initialization.
 ### Train Model